Loading...

 Globe at Night is an international citizen-science campaign to raise public awareness of the impact of light pollution by inviting citizen-scientists to measure & submit their night sky brightness observations.

-Can you find Hercules?
+Can you find Cygnus?

 Visible in: Northern hemisphere